-About half of the world’s publicly listed mining and exploration companies are listed on Canada's TSX and TSXV and the country ranks as the sixth largest energy producer in the world.
+Around 43% of the world’s publicly listed mining and exploration companies are listed on Canada's TSX and TSXV and the country ranks as the fifth largest energy producer in the world.
 Canada's abundance of natural resources, global market access and commitment to emissions reducing technology make it a prime investment location for forward-thinking energy, minerals and metals, and forest sector companies.
 Closely linked to Canada’s cleantech industry, the natural resources sector is constantly evolving to meet the need for cleaner energy and mining solutions, while supplying world demand.

 For BP, Canada is one of the better places to invest in the world.
 It is a stable economy; it has a stable political system.
 It has pragmatic regulations that allow us to be both safe and efficient.
 It has great people…just great talent locally.